Euroamerican Settlers Arrive

 Despite early problems such as skirmishes with the original inhabitants, floods, and economic insecurity, Seattle slowly grew.
 In 1860, the first federal census of Washington Territory counted 302 people in King County, most of them in Seattle.
 By 1870 Seattle's population had topped 1,100, and in 1880, 3,500.
 Cultural and social advances accompanied population growth.
 In 1861 the "Washington Territorial University" - today's University of Washington- opened although 15 years would pass before it granted Clara McCarty its first baccalaureate degree.
 The city's first newspaper, the Gazette, creaked off an old press in 1863.
 And in 1864 the first 11 " Mercer girls" arrived.
 These young women, recruited in the east by Asa Mercer, the Territorial University's youthful president, added substantially to the pool of marriageable women in a frontier society where men outnumbered women by a 10-to-1 ratio.
 Mercer brought another contingent of 34 marriageable young women to Seattle in 1866.

 On July 17th, 1897, the steamship Portland docked in Seattle from St Michael, Alaska, carrying 68 prospectors and what newspapers said was "a ton of gold."
 Two days earlier a similarly laden ship had arrived in San Francisco from Alaska.
-What had been a just a few hundred prospectors sailing from Seattle each week, soon turned into a stampede of thousands as newspapers spread word, telegraphed from Seattle, that a great quantity of gold had been found along a remote river in what is today the Yukon Territory of Canada.
-While it has been erroneously recorded, even to this day, that the Canada's Northwest Mounted Police required each person headed there to bring a year's supply of food and equipment, that was not to be the case.
+What had been a just a few hundred prospectors sailing from Seattle each week, soon turned into a stampede of thousands.
+Newspapers spread word that a great quantity of gold had been found along a remote river in what is today the Yukon Territory of Canada.
+The Klondike Gold Rush had begun.

-This didn't stop the Seattle merchants from quickly exploiting this rumor, advertising the city far and wide as the "Gateway to the Gold Fields" - the place where all one's Klondike needs, from food and warm clothing to tents and transportation-could easily be fulfilled.
+Seattle merchants quickly exploited their port status.
+Advertisements far and wide declared Seattle as the "Gateway to the Gold Fields" - the place where all one's Klondike needs, from food and warm clothing to tents and transportation-could easily be fulfilled.
 As a result, some 30,000 to 40,000 of the estimated 70,000 stampeders, who outfitted to go to the Klondike, bought their "ton of provisions" in Seattle.
 The city prospered.

 In 1900, Seattle's population had nearly doubled from 1890, to 80,000.
 Despite occasional downturns, economic and population growth continued in the 20th century, and into the 21st.
 Shipbuilding was a major industry early in the 20th.
 In 1916 William Boeing launched the company bearing his surname, now the world's largest aircraft manufacturer.
 In the 1980s Microsoft Corporation led the way in Seattle's becoming a world-wide computer technology center.
 The city's port evolved into a major depot for container ships, a grain exporting center, and in the early 2000s a summer base for Alaska-bound cruise ships.
 The University of Washington advanced to leadership among the country's research institutions.
 By 2012, with a population of 634,000, the city was the core of a growing metropolitan area totaling some 3.5 million people.